Lemoncode/bootcamp-backend/00-stack-documental/04-rest-api/07-testing/03-debug/README.md

 npm install
 ```

+## Debugging Jest

+Jest is running over node, so we could use VS Code for debugging jest specs:

+### Using JavaScript Debug Terminal

 Since `jest` is a nodejs process, we could use the integraded `JavaScript Debug Terminal` provided by VS Code.

 We could run all specs as `single run` in this terminal and adding some breakpoints: